 The first point to consider is the legislation and regulations covering machinery safety in the UK.
 On the one hand we have The Supply of Machinery (Safety) Regulations 2008 as amended, which requires all machines placed on the market in the European Economic Area (EEA), Switzerland and Turkey to carry a CE mark; in the main this relates to new machines, though in some circumstances these regulations also apply to used machines.
 On the other hand, The Provision and Use of Work Equipment Regulations 1998 (PUWER 98) apply to all work equipment that is in use.
 Both of these are UK implementations of European Directives.
 In addition, we have The Health and Safety at Work etc Act 1974 and The Management of Health and Safety at Work Regulations 1999.

-Standards are considered as being indicative of 'best practice' and complying with standards is usually the easiest and most reliable way of meeting the relevant requirements in the regulations; for example, European Harmonised Standards provide a 'presumption of conformity' with the relevant Essential Health and Safety Requirements' of the Machinery Directive 2006/42/EC.
+Standards are considered as being indicative of 'best practice' and complying with standards is usually the easiest and most reliable way of meeting the relevant requirements in the regulations; for example, European Harmonised Standards provide a 'presumption of conformity' with the relevant 'Essential Health and Safety Requirements' of the Machinery Directive 2006/42/EC.
 Nevertheless, it is important to bear in mind that there is no legal obligation to comply with machinery safety standards.

 So what will happen to the machinery safety regulations and standards after Brexit?

-As the regulations are UK regulations (which just happen to be almost identical, word for word, to EC Directives) they will almost certainly remain in force as they are.
+As the regulations are UK regulations (which just happen to be near-identical, word for word, to EC Directives) they will almost certainly remain in force as they are.
 And it seems highly unlikely that the HSE (Health and Safety Executive) would wish to see any relaxation of health and safety regulations in the UK.

 BSI is the UK's National Standards Body and makes important contributions to the development of British, European and international standards through its full membership of CEN, CENELEC, ISO and IEC, which are the European and international bodies responsible for standards development.